2025-26 Edition

 Theory and application of multivariate statistical methods.
 Topics include statistical inference for the multivariate normal model and its extensions to multiple samples and regression, use of statistical packages for data visualization and dimension reduction, discriminant analysis, cluster analysis, factor analysis.

-Prerequisite: DATA 200AP and DATA 200BP.
-DATA 200AP with a grade of B- or better.
-DATA 200BP with a grade of B- or better
+Prerequisite: DATA 200AP with a minimum grade of B- and DATA 200BP with a minimum grade of B-.

 STATS 245P.
 Time Series Analysis.
 4 Units.